5 IoT Trends for 2020 and beyond

 Autonomous cars have always been associated with the future Internet of Things.
 It’s almost 2020, and yet, no commercial self-driving cars are on the roads yet.
 There’s a certain level of autonomy available today, like autopilot on Tesla (so-called Level 2 automation).
 But when it comes to complete autonomy (Level 4 or even 5), none of the carmakers are there at this point.

-Even though, many major car producers who invest into autonomous vehicles have certain plans for 2020, according to
+Even though, many major car producers who invest into autonomous vehicles have certain plans for 2020, according to this article.

 For instance, Honda, Hyundai and Toyota made it a goal to reach self-driving on a highway in 2020.
 It means that a vehicle can handle highway driving by itself, but requires human driving in metropolitan zones or unmapped locations.